Ekusu1/sao-hr-guide/README.md

 - Monster List drops
 - export function

-PS: I'm working on all of the list so they are not complete, infact a lot is missing.
+PS: I'm working on all of the lists so they are not complete, infact a lot is missing.

 ## Planned Features